jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_date_and_time.rst

   AssertionError: datetime.datetime(2006, 11, 21, 16, 30) != ''

-I copy the value from the left side of the :ref:`AssertionError` to change the expected value in the test
+I copy the value from the left side of the :ref:`AssertionError` and paste it as the expected value in the test

 .. code-block:: python